24 pitchers participate as Giants top Red Sox in 15 | Devdiscourse

 Pinch hitter Alex Dickerson lofted a sacrifice fly in the top of the 15th inning to send the San Francisco Giants past the host Boston Red Sox 7-6 Tuesday night in the opener of a three-game series.
 Dickerson's fly ball decided a game that featured a major-league-record-tying 24 pitchers used between the two clubs.
-Dereck Rodriguez (6-9), the 13th pitcher for the Giants (73-78), earned the win, pitching a scoreless 14th inning and then working around a walk and a single in the 15th.
+Dereck Rodriguez (6-9) earned the win for the Giants (73-78), following a scoreless 14th by working around a walk and a single for the final three outs.

 The younger "Yaz" channeled his lineage in the fourth, homering to center to give the Giants a 5-1 lead.
 The blast was his 20th on the season, as Yastrzemski became the first San Francisco rookie to reach that total since Dave Kingman in 1972.
 But Boston began pecking away, Jackie Bradley Jr. homering in the fifth to cut the deficit to 5-2.